Winx Club 3D: Magical Adventure: Plot

-The film opens with a welcome party between Alfea and Cloud Tower.
+The movie begins with a welcome party between Alfea and Cloud Tower.
 During the annual prank by the witches in which the food turns anyone who eats it into toads, the Trix crash it and take the Compass of Revealed Secrets for the Ancestral Witches.
 Despite the Winx's efforts, Icy, Stormy and Darcy escape with the compass.
 Meanwhile, on Domino, Bloom struggles to adjust to her new life of royalty.
 Sky proposes to Bloom, much to the delight of her and her royal family.
 The Trix report to the Ancestral Witches on the successful theft and learn of the Tree of Life holding the balance between good and evil magical energy.
 In order to earn the Ancestral Witches' Powers, the Trix searches for the Tree of Life.

-Back on Eraklyon, Sky informs his father of his engagement to Bloom.
+Back on Eraklyon, Sky informs his dad of his engagement to Bloom.
 A horrified King Erendor reveals a dark secret about Erendor and Domino's destruction, forcing Sky to call off the engagement and devastating Bloom.
 Enraged and overprotective of his only living daughter, King Oritel announces Bloom's debut to search for her next prince, according to Domino tradition where the King chooses his daughters' partners.
 The debut is announced all over Magix, prompting the rest of the Winx to visit Bloom and assist her in reject her would-be suitors.
 Sky sneaks in and meets Bloom, saying that he will fix everything.
-He is soon discovered by an angry King Oritel.
+He is soon discovered by an upset King Oritel.
 He gives Bloom a letter before being forced to leave.
 Bloom protests what is written on the letter but is overruled by her father.
-An angry Bloom transports to Gardenia with the Winx.
+An upset Bloom transports to Gardenia with the Winx.
 At the same time, the Trix arrive at Pixie Village and take over the Tree of Life.
 This eliminates all good powers of the fairies, along with the Winx's Believix.
 Powerless in Gardenia, the Winx turn to Bloom's adoptive parents Mike and Vanessa for shelter and meet up with the Specialists.
 Meanwhile, the Ancestral Witches learn that there is one tiny source of positive energy left in the universe.
 They remember giving King Erendor an hourglass with the tree's pollen, which protected Eraklyon when the Witches destroyed Domino.
 In Gardenia, the Winx and the Specialists travel to Avram, which is the city with the last known sighting of the pollen.
 The Trix find Erendor and force him to give them the whereabouts of the pollen.